ClickNin/mcwin10-codexemulator/README.md

 This is the Minecraft for Windows 10 CODEX's Emualtor to crack the game .
 Only Compalite with Windows 10 1909 or older .
 The Emulator are broken in 2004 update due to Graphic Driver , Runtime API update !
+Are Decompileable , Are Editable , Are Updateable , You can do anything you want with the crack .

 HOW TO USE?